3 Physician Assistant Cover Letter Examples for 2023

 Don’t forget to work a call to action into your closing paragraph.
 You want the opportunity to discuss more of your qualifications and how nicely they align with the job requirements!
 And always thank the reader for their time.

-You can include your thank-you in the closer, or you can use it as your signoff, depending on what flows better.
-If you decide not to use it as your signoff, use a different one that’s formal and professional.
+You can include your thank-you in the closer or use it as your signoff, depending on what flows better.
+If you decide not to use it as your signoff, use one that’s formal and professional.
 Always sign with your real name.

 Ugh: